This article has links to products and services we recommend, which we may make a commission from.

-You might think that Argentina is all about Malbec wine.
-Let’s get real, the craft beer craze is taking over the country.
-It is true that you are more likely to find Quilmes, the emblematic Argentina beer.
+While it is true that you are more likely to find Quilmes, the emblematic Argentina beer.
 Today, you will notice several micro-brews and craft beers burgeoning across the country.

-If your travels take you to Argentina, be sure to sample the many beers, national, regional and artisanal, the country has to offer.
+If your travels take you to Argentina, be sure to sample the many beers, regional ales and artisanal brews, the country has to offer.

-Quilmes – The National Argentina Beer
+Quilmes Beer – The National Beer of Argentina

 Quilmes brewery was founded in 1888 by a German immigrant, Otto Bemberg.
 It took its name from Quilmes, a small city in the province of Buenos Aires known for having high quality water.